C date and time functions

 The C date and time functions are a group of functions in the standard library of the C programming language implementing date and time manipulation operations.
 They provide support for time acquisition, conversion between date formats, and formatted output to strings.

+History

+The format string used in strftime traces back to at least PWB/UNIX 1.0, released in 1977.
+Its date system command includes various formatting options.
+In 1989, the ANSI C standard is released including strftime and other date and time functions.